aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 ## The Isothermal Case

 The other limiting case worth exploring is the isothermal case, which is equivalent to the vessel having perfectly conductive walls and remaining always at thermal equilibrium with the environment.
-This is often a good approximation for large vessels where the blowdown rate is small relative ti the thermal mass of the gas in the vessel.
+This is often a good approximation for large vessels where the blowdown rate is small relative to the thermal mass of the gas in the vessel.

 Recalling, for the adiabatic case, we had the following